eemokey/melady_website/content/join/index.md

 sections:
   - block: contact
     content:
-      title: Contact Us
+      title: Join Us
       text: |-
-        Melady Lab is located in Ginsburg Hall 4th floor.
-For getting involved and joining us:
+        Join us and get involved in cutting-edge research!

-        Prospective PhD students: If you are interested in working with us, please include Prof. Liu’s name in your application.
+        **Prospective PhD students:** If you are interested in working with us, please include Prof. Liu’s name in your application.

-        Directed Research (DR) / Internship: If you are interested in directed research/internship opportunities, please fill out the application form.
+        **Undergraduate/Masters’s Directed Research (DR):** If you are interested in directed research opportunities, please fill out the application form.
 [Link](https://forms.gle/nwkw3ad82fn1JZnU8)

-        Postdoc: If you are interested in postdoc positions, please fill out the application form.
+        **Postdoc:** If you are interested in postdoc positions, please fill out the application form.
 [Link](https://forms.gle/WjfN2Hgn5NJKYDtF9)

+        Melady Lab is located in Ginsburg Hall 4th floor.

       address:
         street: Ginsburg Hall
         city: Los Angeles